Nextein/NinjaFocus/README.md

 Your bot should now start successfully and send messages.
 Using a virtual environment is the cleanest and most robust way to manage Python dependencies for applications like yours on Linux systems.

+7. To kill the bot:

+Stop the systemd service:

+Bash

+    sudo systemctl stop trading_bot.service

 ---

 to copy paste: